sckarlin/django-uniauth/README.md

 Uniauth supports any custom User model, so long as the model has `username` and `email` fields.
 The `email` serves as the primary identifying field within Uniauth, with the `username` being set to an arbitrary unique value to support packages that require it.
 Once a user's profile has been activated, other apps are free to change the `username` without disrupting Uniauth's behavior.

-Users are created by either completing the Sign Up form, or logging in via an `InstitutionAccount`.
+Users are created by either completing the Sign-Up form, or logging in via an `InstitutionAccount`.
 In the former case, they are given a username beginning with `tmp-`, followed by a unique suffix, and an empty `email` field.
 When the first email for a user has been verified, their profile is considered fully activated, the `email` field is set to the verified email, and the `username` field is arbitrarily set to that email address as well, unless it is taken.
-In the latter case, they are given a username describing how they were authenticated, along with the institution they signed into and their ID for that institution.
+In the latter case, they are given a username describing how they were authenticated, along with the institution they signed in to and their ID for that institution.
 They will keep this username and have an empty `email` field until they link their account to a verified Uniauth profile.

 Users may have multiple email addresses linked to their profile, any of which may be used for authentication (if one of the `LinkedEmail` [Uniauth backends](https://github.com/lgoodridge/django-uniauth#backends) are used), or for password reset.
 The address set in the user's `email` field is considered the "primary email", and is the only one that must be unique across all users.
 Users may change which linked email is their primary email address at any point via the `settings` page, so long as that primary email is not taken by another user.